rebeccaloran/soulgems/full_game_guide.md

 # Turn Tracker (Photocopy This Page)

 Design & Rules © Rebecca Loran.
 This guide was written to make Soul Gems accessible without sacrificing its depth.
 Stream your campaigns, write your legends, and send feedback.

+## Relic Spells Drafting Rules (v0.5)

+Relic Spells add a powerful and strategic layer to Soul Gems.
+They are drafted before the game begins and can be used at specific times during play.
+Relic Spells fall into two main categories:

+- **Permanent Relics** — These are placed in front of you after being played and remain active for the rest of the game, continuously affecting gameplay.
+- **Instant Spells** — These are one-time effects, played instantly when conditions are met or during an allowed phase, then discarded.

+### Drafting Procedure

+1. **Setup the Relic Spell Deck**
+   Shuffle all Relic Spell cards together into a single deck.

+2. **Initial Draft**
+   At the start of the game, before placing Kings, each player draws **5 Relic Spell cards** from the deck.

+3. **Selection**
+   From these 5, each player chooses **3 cards** to keep.
+The other 2 are returned to the deck and reshuffled.

+4. **Secrecy**
+   Players may keep their chosen Relic Spells hidden until they are played.

+5. **Hand Limit**
+   Players may hold a maximum of **3 Relic Spells** in their hand at any given time.
+If a player would gain another, they must immediately discard one.

+### Playing Relic Spells

+- Instant Spells are played **during the phase specified** on the card (e.g., Upkeep, Main Phase, Battle Phase, End Phase).
+- Permanent Relics are played during your Main Phase unless otherwise stated.
+Place them in your Relic Zone where both players can see them.
+- Some cards may have SP (Soul Points) or LP (Life Points) costs; these must be paid before playing the card.
+- Relic Spells **cannot** be used to directly capture the King, but they may indirectly affect conditions for capture.

+### Example Relic Spell Uses

+- **Soul Ward** *(Permanent Relic)*: Reduces all incoming damage to your King by 2.
+- **Temporal Rift** *(Instant Spell)*: Immediately take an extra Movement Phase after this one.
+- **Soul Drain** *(Instant Spell)*: Steal 5 SP from your opponent’s Soul Gem total.

+### Optional Draft Variants

+- **Open Draft** — Players draft with all cards visible, adding a layer of mind games.
+- **Double Draft** — Players draw 8 cards and keep 4, returning the others to the deck.

+---